-Not only does the development fail the standards of the Planning Development Act 2005 but also disregards, fails to refer, respect or defer to - the Environmental Land Use Planning Strategy Noted.
+Not only does the development fail the standards of the Planning Development Act 2005 but also disregards, fails to

+Noted.
 The site is designated as bushfire prone under the Office of Bushfire Risk Management mapping system.
-State Planning Policy 3.7 (SPP 3.7) guides the implementation of effective riskfirebased land use planning and development to preserve life and reduce the impact of bushfire on property and infrastructure.
+State Planning Policy 3.7 (SPP) 3.7) guides the implementation of effective riskfirebased land use planning and development to preserve life and reduce the impact of bushfire on property and infrastructure.
 The proponent has prepared a Bushfire Management Plan (BMP) in support of the application that adequately addresses the four elements stipulated under the Guidelines The BMP indicates the proposal can achieve a low-risk rating of BAL 12.5 through establishing an Asset Protection Zone (APZ) around the development.
 A condition has been imposed requiring the APZ to be implemented and maintained by the landowner in accordance with the Guidelines.

-Noted, the proposal has been assessed against all relevant planning framework and is fully compliant with the exception of a minor outside the development area, maintenance of fire breaks and availability of sprinkler systems (also used for dust suppression).
+normal management measures will be undertaken to minimise risks of a fire event impacting on adjoining including properties, management of grassed areas outside the development area, maintenance of fire breaks and availability of sprinkler systems (also used for dust suppression).